-- 1. Multiple-Event athletes may be excused from one event to compete in another by checking out with the head event judge. - 2.
-For all horizontal jumps and throws, the check-out time limit is recorded by the head event judge and limited to 10 minutes.
+- Multiple-Event athletes may be excused from one event to compete in another by checking out with the head event judge.
+The time of checkout and the event to which the athlete is checking out for shall be noted. - For all horizontal jumps and throws, the check-out time limit is recorded by the head event judge and limited to 10 minutes.
 When an excused athlete returns, he/she must check back in with the head event judge and